 OGE is always looking for additional model practices to share.
 While some of the practices posted in this section were identified by OGE, the majority of them have been submitted to OGE by agencies.
 If your agency employs what you consider to be a model practice, please contact us at email@example.com.

 The Office of Government Ethics features model practices executive branch agencies employ in administering elements of their ethics programs.
+For a listing of our model practices, please see below.

 Agencies that require new employees to complete financial disclosure reports as a condition of employment have seen an increase in the number of timely filed reports.